jianwen-android/notes-sst-/History/Notes/Hitler/Weimar republic/Weimar republic.md

     - Plan was to get on better terms with other countries and convince them to trust Germany again
     - His hope was to recover some of the lands and rights that Germany had lost at the Treaty of Versailles

-## Treaty of Locarno
+## Treaty of locarno

 - Signed with Germany's wartime enemies in 1925
 - WR agreed not to try and recover any of its lost lands in western Germany
 - Helped make Britain, France and Italy less suspicious

-### Getting Germany into the League of Nations
+### Getting germany into the league of nations

 - Kellogg-Briand pact (not by Stresemann and not under the treaty)

     Made a pact in which they promised that they will never use war to solve their problems

 - League of Nations - again controlled by Germany's wartime enemies
 - By joining them in Sep 1926, indicated that they were on better terms
 - Bitter feelings aroused by war *subsided*

-### Getting the USA to agree to an even better deal about reparation payments
+### Getting the usa to agree to an even better deal about reparation payments

 - The Dawes Plan 1924 in which USA would invest 40 million pounds in Germany
 - Followed by the **Young Plan***, made in **1929**